 Development of a quality manual for preclinical research

-Basiscursus Regelgeving en Organisatie voor Klinische onderzoekers (BROK)
+Basiscursus Regelgeving en Organisatie voor Klinisch onderzoekers (BROK)

 Since the researchers of (clinical) studies have to follow many regulations in order to execute their research, the NFU developed a course in which the organization of clinical studies is taught.
-All (principal) investigators of clinical research in the LUMC have to achieve their BROK certificate within 6 month after approval of the medical ethical committee.
-The LUMC organizes this course 4 times a year.
+All (principal) investigators of clinical research in the LUMC have to achieve their BROK certificate before starting their clinical research.
+Furthermore, research nurses, trial coordinators and other trial supporting staff have to follow at least a WMO-GCP course.
+GRP organizes different trainings.

-Monitoring is the act of overseeing the progress of a clinical trial, and of ensuring that it is conducted, recorded, and reported in accordance with the protocol, Standard Operating Procedures, Good Clinical Practice, and the applicable regulatory requirement(s).
-The LUMC offers courses to train research nurses, data managers and trials coordinators for monitoring clinical research with low or moderate risk.
+Monitoring is the act of overseeing the progress of a clinical trial, and of ensuring that it is conducted, recorded and reported in accordance with the protocol, Standard Operating Procedures, Good Clinical Practice and the applicable regulatory requirement(s).
+In the LUMC all Clinical Trials Involving Human Subjects Act (WMO) of which LUMC is sponsor, will be monitored by LUMC monitors.
+After approval of the protocol by the CME, monitoring will be discussed with the monitor coordinator of the LUMC.

 During a GRP audit the process of clinical research is observed at the departments of the LUMC.
-Frame of reference is the WMO and GCP, accompanied in some internal documents.
-After the audit a rapport is made of the findings, which will have a follow up by the department.
+Frame of reference is the WMO and GCP.
+After the audit a report is made of the findings, which will have a follow up by the department.
 The GRP audits are integrated in the regular audit system of the LUMC.